kajitetsuya

 Working Papers

-Necessary and Sufficient Conditions for Convergence in Distribution of Quantile and P-P Processes in L1(0,1)
+A Necessary and Sufficient Condition for Convergence in Distribution of P-P Process in L1(0,1) (with Brendan Beare)

 Publications